 Dividend income is recognized in statement of comprehensive income on the date on which the right to receive payment is established.
 For quoted equity securities, this is usually the ex-dividend date.
 For unquoted equity securities, this is usually the date on which the shareholders approve the payment of a dividend.
-Dividend income from equity securities designated as at fair value through profit or loss ("FVTPL") is recognized in statement of comprehensive income in a separate line item.
+Dividend income from equity securities designated as FVTPL is recognized in statement of comprehensive income in a separate line item.